1. Home: Explore careers

 Direct Application

 You may be able to work as a private music teacher with or without qualifications, if you've got exceptional musical ability.
-A teaching qualification would also be helpful though not essential.
+A teaching qualification would be helpful though not essential.

 Many musicians combine performance and music teaching as a career.